danielrcollins1/OED-Expanded/x-additional-material.md

 **Blind Fight**: You avoid penalties in melee combat against unseen opponents (invisibility, darkness, etc.).
 Note this does not allow spotting at a distance.

-**Pugilist**: You do not suffer a -4 to hit when making unarmed attacks, which now do 1d4 base damage.
-On an attack roll of 20, opponents must Save vs Death or be stunned (unable to move /act) for 1 round.
+**Pugilist**: You do not suffer a -4 to hit when making unarmed attacks, which now do 1d4 base damage, plus your full Strength bonus.
+On an attack roll of 20, opponents must Save vs Death or be stunned (unable to move/act) for 1 round.

 ## Clerics